wrkode/pdf2markdown/README.md

 # PDF2Markdown

-A modern web application for converting PDF documents to Markdown format with a clean, responsive UI.
+A more or less modern web application for converting PDF documents to Markdown format with a clean, responsive UI.

 ![PDF2Markdown Screenshot](screenshot.png)